Marcia de Rousse

 Marcia de Rousse (1953 – September 2, 2023) was an American actress.
 She was known for her roles on True Blood, St. Elsewhere, The Fall Guy and Schooled.

+Marcia DeRousse was an American actress and former English teacher, best known for playing Dr. Patricia Ludwig in the HBO TV series True Blood.
+She also appeared in shows such as St. Elsewhere and The Fall Guy, as well as films including Tiptoes and The Disappointments Room.

+Born in 1953 in Doniphan, Missouri, USA.
+She graduated from the University of Missouri with degrees in drama, becoming a respected teacher in the Pasadena public school system while pursuing acting.

+Born with dwarfism she was a prominent advocate for disabled actors and greater representation for others like her in entertainment.

 De Rousse died in Altadena, California, on September 2, 2023, at the age of 70.